nelfurion/jackson/README.md

 After the contents of a page(the information for a Named Entity) is received, it is summarized and shown to the user.

-## Possible features that will eventually be implemented
+## Features that will eventually be implemented

 | Features      | Implementation|
 | ------------- |:-------------:|